|

 but their brand of music was threatened and diminished by

+these winds of change as well.
 Halloween was in the air in Austin; always an auspicious

 occasion for the capitol city of Texas.
 This was also true,